 “It’s advisable not to take matters into your own hands with emergency repairs,” says Young.
 “Always phone the claims call center as your insurer cannot be held liable for inflated prices charged by an independent service provider.”

 Although buildings insurance does add additional costs to what you already have to bear, it will spare you enormous financial strain in the long-term.
 According to Young, “Buildings Insurance cover can be tailor made for your specific circumstances, taking into account your situation as well as the value of your house”.

 As well as providing home loan comparison services, ooba Home Loans offers insurance packages such as buildings insurance and household contents insurance.
 Their buildings insurance is a comprehensive plan that protects the structure of your home and its permanent fixtures and fittings.
 The cover is accepted by all the banks, and thus will not delay your bond registration process.

 Although you are required to have buildings insurance in place to protect your lender’s interests, it is just as important to have the cover in place to protect yourself.
 It exists to help you protect your greatest asset, your home!
 “So use it when you need to,” concludes Young.

 Buildings insurance illustrates the long-term planning that goes into homeownership, and the long-term value such decisions can produce.
-If you’re looking to purchase a home, ooba home loans, South Africa’s largest home loan comparison service, offers a range of tools that can make the home-buying process a lot easier.
-Start with their home loan calculators, then use the ooba Bond Indicator, a free, online prequalification tool, to determine what you can afford.
+If you’re looking to purchase a home, ooba Home Loans, South Africa’s largest home loan comparison service, offers a range of tools that can make the home-buying process a lot easier.
+Start with their Bond Calculator, then use the ooba Home Loans Bond Indicator to determine what you can afford.
 Finally, when you’re ready, you can apply for a home loan.